 Settling a person’s affairs after he or she dies can be complicated and overwhelming for people who are also struggling with grief.
 However, there is a process in place to ensure everything is resolved properly and fairly: probate.

 Probate is the legal process of transferring a person’s assets and paying his or her liabilities.
-The goal of probate is to shield the rights of heirs or beneficiaries who have a personal interest within the estate.
+The goal of probate is to shield the rights of heirs or beneficiaries who have a personal interest in the estate.
 Probate can also determine what taxes the estate owes and what belongs to creditors.
 Because of what it entails and what may be at stake, loved ones often want to know how long this process takes.

 - The size of the estate – Generally speaking, probate will take longer for larger and more complex estates.
 This can be due to the number of parties involved, the complexity of paying taxes, the difficulty securing and appraising assets, and the increased potential for disputes to arise.
 If a family-owned business is in the mix, that could complicate matters even more.